vygr/ChrysaLisp/docs/Lisp/BINDING.md

 ```

 In a similar manner to `&rest`, taking the remaining slice, `&most` takes all,
 but the last item.
-Notice ypu can also combine these various binding options !
+Notice you can also combine these various binding options !

 ```vdu
 (defun test (&most a &optional b) (print a " " b))